 Persons involved in Pioneer

-Richard Engeln is Associate Professor at the Department of Applied Physics at TU/e.
+Richard Engeln is Associate Professor at the Department of Applied Physics at TU/e where he is the head of the Plasma-based gas conversion sub-group within PMP.
 His research interests include spectroscopic studies using Raman, CARS and CRD spectroscopy of molecules in a broad range of plasmas.
 Currently, he focuses on development of optical diagnostics to study the reaction kinetics and dynamics of gas conversion processes.

 - B L M Klarenaar et al. Time evolution of vibrational temperatures in a CO2 glow discharge measured with infrared absorption spectroscopy 2017 Plasma Sources Sci.
 Technol.
 26 115008

 - M Grofulović et al. A rotational Raman study under non-thermal conditions in pulsed CO2–N2 and CO2–O2 glow discharges 2019 Plasma Sources Sci.
 Technol.
 28 045014

 - M A Damen et al. Absolute CO number densities measured using TALIF in a non-thermal plasma environment 2019 Plasma Sources Sci.
 Technol.
 28 115006